mjenquine/GA-SEIR-Course/unit_3/w08d01/student_labs/afternoon.md

 Hungry for More: render the toppings

-- Make two more Receipt components so that you get a veiw like this (a little css provided for clarity, but not required)
+- Make two more Receipt components so that you get a view like this (a little css provided for clarity, but not required)

 ![korilla receipts rendered Mark](https://i.imgur.com/27V4KW8.png)